nullvoidptr/syno-photostation-api/content/api/syno-photostation-album/cancel.md

 description: "Cancel an album operation"
 ---

-Cancels an asynchronous operation (album move, copy or delete) being performed on an album.
+Cancels an operation (move, copy or delete) being performed on an album.

 Internally this operates by creating a per-operation temporary sentinel file which is checked prior to each individual operation.
-The `id` parameter of the `cancel` operation must match the `id` exactly (contents and order), or the cancellation operation will not find a matching operation to cancel.
+The `id` parameter of the `cancel` operation must match the `id` of the original operation exactly (contents and order), or the cancellation operation will not find a matching operation to cancel.

 ### Request ###